-It is not the worst idea to write down your password (on the piece of paper, of course, no virtual data carriers do fit this purpose) until you learn it.
+It is not the worst idea to write down your password (on the piece of paper, of course, no virtual data carriers do fit this purpose) until you learn it by heart.
 Of course this piece of paper should be hidden properly.
+And disposed with care when no longer needed.
 It is all up to you, you have been warned.

 Unfortunately, the strong password being the condition of keeping your profile secure, it is far not the only one.
-After the strong password was selected and your profile was created, you must care about it's security every-single-time you use Kypeless.
+After the strong password was selected and your profile was created, you must care about it's security every-single-time you use Kypeless, or any other program on your computer.
 Do not panic, I do not mean any annoying actions that you should perform every time you want to load your profile.
 I mean thinking.

 When Kypeless receives a PubInfo of a contact, it can not verify it's truthworthness, since it gets 'aknowledged' to the person/contact for the first time.

 So, you actually can not know whose PubInfo you have received.
 Your traffic may be controlled, and the PubInfo may be spoofed.